Question: But What Can I Do?

 Start by putting your address into the General Assembly’s Who is My Legislator tool.
 Click on the “More Info” link below your state senator or delegate’s name, and it will take you to their profile page, which includes their contact information.

-Once you have educated yourself (use our Articles & Webinars page!), get in touch with your state senator and delegate.
+Once you have educated yourself about biosolids (use our Articles & Webinars page!), get in touch with your state senator and delegate.

 Whichever method you choose, please include this message in your own words:

 PFAS have been found in nearly every sample of biosolids that have been tested for it.
-Virginia needs to follow Maine’s lead and issue a state-wide ban on the land application of sludge, along with establishing a fund that will compensate farmers whose lands have been ruined.
+Virginia needs to follow Maine’s lead and issue a state-wide moratorium on the land application of sludge, along with establishing a testing regime and a fund that will compensate farmers whose lands have been ruined.

 Using the contact info from the General Assembly profile pages, you can: